-If you’re planning to buy a house in Utah, you’ll need to plan for more up-front fees than just the down payment.
+If you’re planning to buy a house in Utah, you’ll need to plan for more fees than just the down payment.
 In this article, we’re going to go over all the necessary closing costs so you can plan ahead.

 When planning to buy a house, everyone knows to budget for the down payment, but did you know that home buyers are responsible for 3% of the closing price in closing costs?
 These substantial fees can take many a home buyer by surprise and are extremely important to budget for before you embark on your home buying journey.

 In general, buyers will have to front the entirety of this bill, but in some cases buyers and sellers can agree to split some of them.
 However, since you won’t know whether this is the case until late in the negotiation stage, you should budget with the idea that you’ll be paying 100% of the closing costs in mind.

 Working with an experienced real estate agent can be a major asset to you as prepare to purchase your new home.
 They can inform you of any and all fees you’ll be responsible for and help you make sure you have an accurate budget.
 They’ll make absolutely sure you’re aware of any Utah real estate closing costs for buyers.